 All trailers, caravans, and other towed vehicles to be used on public roads must comply with ADR 62.

-Regulatory compliance is largely on the trailer or caravan manufacturer, as the design of the vehicle and its components (whether integral or auxiliary to) must be fit for application.
+Regulatory compliance is primarily the responsibility of the trailer or caravan manufacturer, as the design of the vehicle and its components (whether integral or auxiliary) must be suitable for application.
 Likewise, this applies to any servicers and repairers, wherein work completed must ensure compliance with benchmarked safety standards.

-Individuals looking to modify an existing trailer, or to perhaps build their own, also must comply.
-Moreover, with road registration requirements getting stricter, understanding your compliance obligations will save you from needless frustration.
+Individuals looking to modify an existing trailer or build their own must also comply.
+Moreover, as road registration requirements become stricter, understanding your compliance obligations will save you from unnecessary frustration.

 Which components fall under ADR 62?

-Components fall under ADR 62 if they are integral to, or are auxiliary to, forming a mechanical connection between vehicles (hence the name).
-Put simply, this means components on your vehicle’s towbar and your caravan or trailer drawbar.
+Components fall under ADR 62 if they are integral or auxiliary to forming a mechanical connection between vehicles (hence the name).
+Put, this refers to components on your vehicle’s towbar and your caravan or trailer drawbar.
 We’ve listed some examples below.

 - Vehicle Towbar: